vitordwb/vitordwb/README.md

 - 📫 How to reach me: @vitordwb on telegram
 - 🔭 I’m currently working on IoT for fleet car tracking and controling
-- 🌱 I’m currently learning React, Node and TypeScript (actually always learning)
+- 🌱 I’m currently learning React, Node and TypeScript (actually always learning something new)
 - ⚡ Fun fact: I'm a car enthusiast

 <!--